 Choosing Ways To Earn A Ticket

-Select activities you’d like to see your kids do more off (riding their bike or scooter, playing outside, maths games, writing, reading, creative play etc).
-On our tickets outdoor activities covers pretty much anything outside (riding their bike or scooter, running, trampolining etc), while you may wish to be more specific.
-Maths games or worksheets were not considered fun by my kids, so it was something they avoided.
+Select activities you’d like to see your kids do more of (riding their bike or scooter, playing outside, maths games, writing, reading, creative play etc).
+On our tickets outdoor activities covers everything outside, while you may wish to be more specific.
+Maths games or worksheets were not considered fun with my kids, so it was something they avoided.
 By adding them as a choice, they often chose to do them by themselves.

-For us, this Screen Time system is intentionally not related to household chores as the kids help out as a member of the family.
+For us, this Screen Time Tickets are intentionally not related to household chores as the kids help out as a member of the family.
 Our chores aren’t tied to any rewards, which may give them the option not to do them if they chose.
 Set up what works best for your family.
-Others have chosen to use them more as a reward system.
+Others have chosen to use the tickets more as a reward system.